 WHAT WE DO

-We provide mental and behavioral health counseling, addictions counseling, life coaching, family/relationship support, leadership training, skills development, ADHD support, and professional and contract services.
+We provide mental and behavioral health counseling, addictions counseling, life coaching, help with family systems, skills development, ADHD support, and professional and contract services.
 We help ease the frazzled, stuck, and angsty part of daily living and work by providing skills, tools, training, and support.
 We help with communication.
-We teach you to make the most of the strengths you have already, to create the life you want.
+We teach you to make the most of the strengths you have already, bringing healing, to create the life you want.

 WHAT IS COUNSELING?
 AND, WHAT IS COACHING?